Minnesota Provider, Hospital and Surgical Center Tax Return

 Historical Past-Year Versions of Minnesota Worksheet C-Provider

-We have a total of six past-year versions of Worksheet C-Provider in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Worksheet C-Provider in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2012 MinnesotaCare Tax Instructions for Providers, Hospitals and Surgical Centers